cmpiret/FractionalDerivatives/README.md

 # FractionalDerivatives
-Contains the Matlab code associated with the article "Computation of fractional derivatives of analytic functions", by B. Fornberg and C.Piret.
+You can find here the Matlab code associated with the article "Computation of fractional derivatives of analytic functions", by B. Fornberg and C.Piret.
+The code has been simplified to handle simple cases (the presence of singularities in the integrand will require a modification of the path).